 This is one of the most important boating essentials.
 Every person on your boat needs a U.S. Coast Guard-approved life jacket they can access quickly in case of an emergency.
 Keep flare guns and flashlights on board to convey a visual distress signal.
 Whistles and air horns meet the legal requirements for sound devices since they can produce a four second-long blare that stretches for up to a half-mile.
 It’s also helpful to have a first-aid kit readily available to treat minor cuts, bruises, and seasickness you and your passengers might experience during your voyage.

 5. The Absorber

 High waves are a hazard for even the most seasoned captain, but how do you troubleshoot the water that splashes onto the deck when you’ve hit some choppy waves?
-Our Absorber cloth is one of the only products designed to soak up water from boat seats, and towel off wet crewmembers, too.
+Luckily, with the list of must-haves for boating, you can sail without any dread.
+Our Absorber cloth is one of the only products designed to soak up water from boat seats, and towel off wet crew members, too.
 Its super absorbent material draws moisture from surfaces.
 After you’re done using it, squeeze it out and store it back in its durable plastic tube.
 The Absorber is machine-washable and lasts for years.